HinaChoudhry/Pawfect-Pets/README.md

                 class MediaStorage(S3Boto3Storage):
                     location = settings.MEDIAFILES_LOCATION
 ```
-* push all the changes to Github
+* Push all the changes to Github
 * Add Media files to AWS
     * in your AWS bucket, create a new folder called media
     * select “upload” and upload your image files, then select “grand public access”.